User Manual of Raytac AN54LV-DB-15 (Nordic nRF54L15 Module DevKit) Development & Programming Environment

 << Flash >>

-Step 16: Go to ACTIONS >> Memory report
+Step 16: Go to ACTIONS >> Memory report to check the memory partitions.

-Now you can see partitions available in the system. mcu_secondary has already been located in MX25R64 flash memory.
+Now you can see partitions available in the system.

 4. Test/Validate DFU Process & WIFI SCAN

-After the firmware programmed to MDBT53 module on board, we use the USB to UART adaptor board for connection AN7002Q-DB-5340-M through: A. MCUMGR UART to PC and through: B. WiFi Scan UART to PC respectively.
+After the firmware programmed to MDBT53 module on board, we use the USB to UART adaptor board for connecting AN7002Q-DB-5340-M through: A. MCUMGR UART to PC and through: B. WiFi Scan UART to PC respectively.

 Note: We suggest you finish connecting A. and B. before running tests.